schoeberl/one-way-shared-memory/README.md

 # One-Way Shared Memory

-This project is about a novel idea for on-chip communication between processing cores.
+This paper presents novel idea for on-chip communication between processing cores.
 Each processor has a local memory (scratchpad memory (SPM)).
 A simple network-on-chip moves data from a region in the local SPM to a SPM in a remote processing core.
 This is done continually, which means that data is continually updated.